python-eel/Eel/README.md

 The closest Python equivalent to Electron (to my knowledge) is [cefpython](https://github.com/cztomczak/cefpython).
 It is a bit heavy weight for what I wanted.

-Eel is not a fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scrips that you use yourself.
+Eel is not as fully-fledged as Electron or cefpython - it is probably not suitable for making full blown applications like Atom - but it is very suitable for making the GUI equivalent of little utility scripts that you use yourself.

 ### Install